Accelerator Awards Frequently Asked Questions

 Yes, it does.
 Copyrighted materials, including software, are eligible if OSIF has the right to commercialize the copyrighted materials via an exclusive license agreement.
 Software/information technology is one of the technology areas targeted by the Ohio Third Frontier.

-If more than one institution is involved or named on the IP for your technology, you must declare in your pre- proposal and an inter-institutional agreement (IIA) must be in place to be eligible for an award.
-Your Licensing Manager can help clarify who has rights or claims against your IP and what impact that may have on commercialization.
-IP that is predominantly owned by an institution outside of Ohio is not a good fit for the Accelerator Awards.
+The program is designed to advance innovations developed at Ohio State.
+If more than one institution is involved or named on the IP for your technology, you must indicate this in your pre- proposal.
+If the pre-proposal is invited to submit a full proposal, an inter-institutional agreement (IIA) must be in place designating Ohio State as the lead for commercialization, by the full proposal submission date.
+Your licensing officer can help clarify who has rights or claims against your IP and what impact that may have on commercialization.
+IP that is predominantly owned by an institution outside of Ohio State is not a good fit for the Accelerator Awards.

 No, if the technology is not available for licensing in the applicable field of use it is not eligible for the Accelerator Awards.